-Activity Result Partner Partner's project Description of joint efforts Comments (if any) Activity Result 1: Enabling environment created for integration Partner UNDP • UNDP Environment Protection for Sustainable Description of joint efforts Development of National Strategy on Climate Change Adaptation and training for civil servants To cooperate on implementation of practical activities in Comments (if any) of climate risk management (CRM) at system, institutional and individual level Development Programme UNDP Disaster Risk Management Programme Suusamyr Valley and training for civil servants Activity Result 3: Climate resilient pasture management demonstrated in the Suusamyr Valley CAREC Kyrgyzstan UNEP/UNDP UNEP/UNDP "Poverty and Environment Initiative" Project (PEI) CRM Project reached agreement with CAREC to participate in the study tour to Vietnam on Payment for Ecosystem Services.
+Activity Result Partner Partner's project Description of joint efforts Comments (if any) Activity Result Activity Result 1: Enabling environment created for integration of climate risk management (CRM) at system, institutional and individual level Partner UNDP Partner's project • UNDP Environment Protection for Sustainable Development Programme • UNDP Disaster Risk Management Programme Development of National Strategy on Climate Change Adaptation and training for civil servants To cooperate on implementation of practical activities in Suusamyr Valley and training for civil servants Comments (if any) Activity Result 3: Climate resilient pasture management demonstrated in the Suusamyr Valley CAREC Kyrgyzstan UNEP/UNDP UNEP/UNDP "Poverty and Environment Initiative" Project (PEI) CRM Project reached agreement with CAREC to participate in the study tour to Vietnam on Payment for Ecosystem Services.
 CRM Project joined the study tour by sending two representatives from Suusamyr AO who will then help to develop PES concept at local level.
-In cooperation with PEI a feasibility study on Payment for Ecological Services (PES) on the example of Kokomeren/Naryn
+In cooperation with PEI a feasibility study on Payment for Ecological Services (PES) on the example of Kokomeren/Naryn water basin will be undertaken